matowens/ng-notify/README.md

 `src/ng-notify.sass` - for any style modifications.

-Lastly, once you've made your changes and run through the appropriate grunt tasks, your changes should now be ready for you to view in both the `demo` and the `dist` directory - as minified js and css files.
+Lastly, once you've made your changes and run through the appropriate grunt tasks, your changes should now be ready for you to use in the `dist` directory - as minified js and css files.